-There is no need to separately request permission from the Academy for the use of the exceptional license, research projects can decide which license they use with publications.
+There is no need to separately request permission from the Research Council of Finland for the use of the exceptional license, research projects can decide which license they use with publications.
 Horizon Europe programme requires that peer-reviewed scientific articles should be licensed under CC BY (or equivalent) license but it is allowed to publish longer texts (e.g. monographs) under CC BY-NC/ND license.
 Metadata related to these publications should be published under CC0 license.

 The purpose of the CC license is to tell other users what kind of usage is acceptable, given that the author still holds the copyright of the work.
 The license includes disclaimer of warranty and limitation of liability.
 This means that it is not allowed to use the work against those terms that the licensor has been announced, and copyright law tells consequences, what misusing of works might cause.
 It is not necessary to have just one license for the whole work, eg. text and photos can be shared by different licenses but this has to be announced clearly.

 CC BY-NC license is highly problematic, because it is difficult to determine commercial usage.
 For example, sharing a certain diagram from a certain work on a for-profit social media platform or commercial repositories, such as Academia.edu and Research Gate, can be seen as commercial usage.
 It may also restrict research collaboration with companies and material can not be used in commercial studying programs.
 Therefore this license limits open publishing considerably both in commercial as well as non-commercial contexts.
 Consequently, using this license is not recommended.
 See also Creative Commons wiki about defining noncommercial.